-> And so goes the suffocating cycle of deep discounting – but fear not, there is light at the end of the tunnel.
+And so goes the suffocating cycle of deep retail discounting – but fear not, there is light at the end of the tunnel.

-> In response, industry leaders like Google, Amazon, and Facebook began using AI and machine learning algorithms to understand the behavior and tendencies of both consumers and competitors.
+In response, industry leaders like Google, Amazon, and Facebook began using AI and machine learning algorithms to understand the behavior and tendencies of both consumers and competitors.
 Identifying real-time patterns and trends within market data has enabled them to respond to fluctuating market conditions at the drop of a hat.

 Gone are the days when static pricing and rules-based systems were good enough to drive the bottom line.
 To stay competitive retailers must look beyond basic price history.

 Not surprisingly, companies that harness the potential of AI and big data to forecast market trends – and who effectively convert the insights gleaned into actionable processes – are more likely to gain a competitive edge in the market.

 Dynamic price optimization, or real-time pricing, enables retailers to accurately pinpoint real-time gaps in competitors pricing and/or inventory levels, and respond promptly and strategically.
 By leveraging rivals’ stockouts and marketing cycles, retailers can effectively balance full price sell-throughs with attractive promotions – all the while remaining competitive without just resorting to blanket retail discounts and sales every other month.